 In fact, when I looked ahead at my plans (from New Zealand I’d be heading back to Southeast Asia to spend 3 months travelling in the region), I realised that in order to get my phone replaced or repaired I’d have to wait until I reached the United States and that wasn’t until July!

 I paid $900 for a phone with a broken camera that I couldn’t get replaced for seven months.

 (It also didn’t help that I managed to break the lens of my Canon 550D in New Zealand and so had to rely on my iPhone as my only camera for most of my time in the country…)

 That was when I realised the flaw in Apple’s global warranty, at least for travellers.

 Fortunately, everything fell together in the end.
-I managed to find a flight to Asia, with a 3-day layover in Melbourne for no extra cost.
-Of course, my phone was replaced within 5 minutes.
+I managed to find a flight to Asia, with a three-day layover in Melbourne for no extra cost.
+Of course, my phone was replaced within five minutes.

 This isn’t the first time it’s happened either.